eSentire/grape/samples/demo02/README.md

 # demo02
-This directory contains a sample that is fully contained that is a bit more realistic than demo01 because it shows graph data from a public datasurce.
+This directory contains another demo that is fully contained but this one is a bit more realistic than `demo01` because it shows how to populate the database and construct a dashboard from real data.

-It will create a demo02 grafana system on host port 4410 that reads data from the associated database managed by the `demo02pg` container.
+It does this by creating a grape system on host port 4410 that reads data from the associated database managed by the `demo02pg` container and displays it in the grafana server container: `demo2gr`.

-The purpose is to show how to create an environment from scratch and then modify it.
-In the sample the modification comes from the `grafana.json` file and the `etl.py` tool that converts the downloaded data to database tables and views.
+The goal is to help you create your own grape systems using real data.

+The demo is run by executing the `run.sh` script.
+That script first creates the grafana and postgres servers: `demo02gr` and `demo02pg` using grape.

+After that the table creation SQL is generated from `all_weekly_excess_deaths.csv` by converting it using the `csv2sql.py` tool from the `tools` directory.
+The generated SQL is stored in a place that the database server can see (`demo02pg/mnt/all_weekly_excess_deaths.csv`) afterwhich `psql` is run to create the data table.

+Finally, the dashboard is created by running `upload-json-dashboard.sh` using `dash.json`.

 ### How to run it
 In an interactive environment you would mostly likely make all of the